syncfusion-content/asp.net-core-docs/aspnet-core/Combobox/getting-started.md

 ## Custom values

-The ComboBox allows the user to give input as custom value which is not required to present in predefined set of values.
-By default, this support is enabled by the **allowCustom** property.
-In this case, both text field and value field are considered as same.
-The custom value will be sent to post back handler when a form is about to be submitted.
+The ComboBox allows the user to give custom values when it is not available in the predefined set of values.
+By default, this is enabled by the **allowCustom** property.
+In this case, both text and value fields are considered the same.
+When a form is submitted, the custom value will be sent to the post back handler.

 {% highlight CSHTML %}